-DOE Order 436.1, Departmental Sustainability, defines requirements and responsibilities for DOE sites to manage sustainability and ensure that they are carrying out the DOE mission in a sustainable manner that addresses energy efficiency goals, greenhouse gas reductions, waste minimization, and pollution prevention.
+DOE Order 436.1, Departmental Sustainability, defines DOE Sites' requirements and responsibilities to manage operations and activities necessary for sustainability and ensure that they are carrying out the DOE mission in a manner that addresses energy efficiency goals, greenhouse gas reductions, waste minimization, and pollution prevention.
 SRS has integrated environmental stewardship projects into many remediation and closure activities, addressing requirements for resource conservation, pollution reduction, and environmental surveillance.

-The Executive Order No. 13834, Efficient Federal Operation, signed in May 2018, sets forth energy and environmental performance goals - based on statutory requirements - for agencies with respect to managing facilities, vehicles, and operations.
-Sustainability reporting in this chapter is in accordance to this executive order.
+Executive Order No. 13834, Efficient Federal Operation, signed in May 2018, sets forth energy and environmental performance goals-based on statutory requirements-for agencies with respect to managing facilities, vehicles, and operations.
+Sustainability reporting in this chapter is in accordance with this executive order.
 The Office of Federal Sustainability issued instructions for this Executive Order in April 2019.